 Shaking during a hangover can be a sign of a serious medical condition.
 You should seek medical attention if you experience shaking as the effects of drinking alcohol wear off.

 Symptoms of Alcohol Tremors

 Body shakes are the most obvious symptoms of alcohol tremors.

 If you experience alcohol tremors, you can expect:

-Tremors might be a sign of delirium tremens (DTs), which is a potentially fatal condition associated with alcohol withdrawal.
-The condition is rare but requires medical attention.
+Tremors might be a sign of delirium tremens (DTs).
+DTs are a potentially fatal condition linked to alcohol withdrawal.
+The condition is rare but requires medical attention.3

-If you’ve recently stopped consuming alcohol and you experience shaking, it’s important to seek medical attention to ensure the issue is not related to DTs.
+If you’ve recently stopped consuming alcohol and you experience shaking, it’s essential to seek medical attention to ensure the issue is not related to DTs.

 Alcohol withdrawal symptoms occur because the body becomes reliant on alcohol to function.
 When someone stops drinking, their body must adjust to functioning without alcohol.

 - Mood swings